ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/url-support.md

 - `zip:...!/path/to/file` - treats `...` as a ZIP archive, fetching `path/to/file` from
   inside it (provided by Apache Commons Compress).
+- `kar:...!/path/to/file` - treats `...` as a KAR archive, fetching `path/to/file` from
+  inside it (provided by Apache Commons Compress).
 - `jar:...!/path/to/file` - treats `...` as a JAR archive, fetching `path/to/file` from
   inside it (provided by Apache Commons Compress).
 - `war:...!/path/to/file` - treats `...` as a WAR archive, fetching `path/to/file` from